goction/goction/README.md

 ## Security

-Goction uses an API token to secure API requests and a username/password combination for dashboard access.
+Goction uses an API token for API requests and a username/password for dashboard access.
 To display your current API token:

 ```bash
 goction token
 ```

-Ensure you keep this token and your dashboard credentials confidential and change them regularly.
+Keep these credentials confidential and change them regularly.

 ## Logging

-Logs are managed by logrus and are written to the file specified in the configuration.
-They can be viewed via the dashboard, by using the `goction logs` command, or for systemd service logs, use `sudo journalctl -u goction`.
+Logs are written to `/var/log/goction/goction.log`.
+View them via the dashboard, the `goction logs` command, or `sudo journalctl -u goction`.

 ## Troubleshooting

 If you encounter issues:

-1. Check the log file for error messages.
+1. Check `/var/log/goction/goction.log` for error messages.
-2. Ensure all goctions are properly compiled using the `goction update` command.
+2. Ensure all goctions are properly compiled using `goction update`.
-3. Verify that the Goction service is running using `sudo systemctl status goction`.
+3. Verify the Goction service is running with `sudo systemctl status goction`.
-4. Check your firewall settings if you're having trouble with the API or dashboard access.
+4. Check firewall settings for API or dashboard access issues.
-5. Use the `goction stats` command to check the execution history of a specific goction.
+5. Use `goction stats` to check execution history of specific goctions.
-6. If the dashboard is not accessible, verify the configured port and credentials in the config file.
+6. For dashboard issues, verify the port and credentials in `/etc/goction/config.json`.

 ## Uninstallation

-To uninstall Goction, use the removal script:
+To uninstall Goction:

 ```bash
 sudo ./hack/remove.sh
 ```

-This script will remove all Goction files, including your goctions and configuration.
-Make sure to backup any important goctions before uninstalling.
+This removes all Goction files, including goctions and configurations.
+Backup important goctions before uninstalling.

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request on our GitHub repository.
-For more information, see our [Contributing Guide](CONTRIBUTING.md).
+Open an issue or submit a pull request on our GitHub repository.
+See our [Contributing Guide](CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for details.